 Don’t try to be cute or clever.
 Never use a thesaurus – if you can’t think of an appropriate word to use, think harder.

 Simplicity is everything.
 Choose normal words because you can’t risk your message not getting across or not being understood.

 And you know what, it’s also a style issue: everyday language is nicer.

 Take Innocent Drinks for example.
 They've created an amazing brand through their down-to-earth approach to communication.

-Here’s how to nail your tone:
+Here’s how to nail your tone of voice:

 - Print out your web pages.